An innovative experiment shows how we try — with varying degrees of success — to meet new people.

 Paul Ingram, Michael Morris

 "Do People Mix at Mixers?
-Structure, Homophily, and the Pattern of Encounter at a Business Networking Party"
+Structure, Homophily, and the "Life of the Party""